 To get there you just park at the Belle Island parking lot underneath the train tracks near Tredegar and walk across the huge pedestrian bridge.
 Once on Belle Island, turn right following the walking path.

-There’s a handful of spots to post up along this stretch, but just make sure you stay facing the north bank for the best sunset views.
+There are a handful of spots to post up along this stretch, but just make sure you stay facing the north bank for the best sunset views.
 Once the walking path wraps around it gets a little harder to see the sun.

 Here’s one of my favorite shots taken from that area.
-Yes that’s snow & ice.
+Yes, that’s snow & ice.

-Last spot on this list is catching the sunset from the Manchester Bridge/Flood Wall area of Richmond, VA.
+The last spot on this list is catching the sunset from the Manchester Bridge/Flood Wall area of Richmond, VA.
 You don’t really get to catch the sun itself going down, but on good nights you’re treated to both sunset colors in the sky and reflecting in the James.
 This combined with a fantastic view of the city puts it on the list.

 One can access this area from a few spots if you don’t mind walking.

 - Park in the flood wall parking lot on Hull St near the Mayo Bridge and walk on the flood wall until it puts you out under the Manchester Bridge.

 - Park along Railroad Ave on the south side of the James between the SunTrust buildings and the river.
 Walk across a covered walkway, then zig-zag down under the Manchester Bridge and get closer to the river.
 You’ll see the flood wall.